 Anytime there is a long-term disaster, the possibility of needing to leave home for an emergency run for supplies becomes a possibility.
 When the disaster is a pandemic, however, there is the added danger of exposure.

-Always wear an N95 medical mask to protect yourself from airborne disease.
+Always wear a mask to protect yourself from airborne disease.
 Wear long sleeves and long pants.
 Preferably seal the cuffs of sleeves and pant legs.
 Stay clear of other people if at all possible.

 - Stock Up on Games